Sydney Bars with Beautiful Interiors

 16 Phillip Lane, Sydney

-Back in 2015, The Tilbury got a swish makeover that put it on the best-dressed list.
-Masterminded by award-winning design firm Luchetti Krelle the interiors is bright and fresh, with airy, open spaces, soft pastels, light timbers and brassy details.
+The Tilbury very much deserves a place on the best-dressed list.
+Masterminded by award-winning design firm Luchetti Krelle the interior is bright and fresh, with airy, open spaces, soft pastels, light timbers and brassy details.
 The new courtyard is another delight for design lovers.
 It has pops of bold colour, and its varied seating and laidback vibe make it the perfect place to go for a sunny Sunday session.

 12-18 Nicholson Street, Woolloomooloo

-Edging out over 800 entries to nab the ‘Best International Bar’ title at London’s Restaurant & Bar Design Awards.
-Impressed?
-Same.
-The space is the definition of industrial-chic, with concrete and wooden accents, a shiny copper bar, booths that look like whisky barrels, and a (very fitting) wall of casks.
+The Archie Rose space is the definition of industrial-chic, with concrete and wooden accents, a shiny copper bar, booths that look like whisky barrels, and a (very fitting) wall of casks.
 The fit-out is accredited to ACME & Co (who also designed The Grounds), and the bar itself serves up top-shelf beer, wine and spirits.

 85 Dunning Avenue, Rosebery